Misdiagnosis & Lung

 Sheldon Davidson Solicitors have a team of experts who specialise in medical negligence and cancer misdiagnosis claims.
 Based in the North West, we have helped clients with medical negligence claims for over twenty years.

 If we take on your case you can expect us to make sure you have all the support you need; we will use our network of medical experts and counsellors to ensure that you finally get the right treatment and will do everything we can to resolve your claim efficiently.
-We will represent you in court, although most of the time lung cancer misdiagnosis claims are settled before they get that far.
+We will provide expert legal advice and represent you in court, although most of the time lung cancer misdiagnosis claims are settled before they get that far.

 We understand the serious consequences that lung cancer misdiagnosis can have, and the impact it can have on your quality of life and long-term survival prospects.
 We want to do everything we can to help you to move forward.

 Speak to us today for an initial assessment – one of our claims specialists will assess your situation and it will cost you nothing to find out if you have a case.
 We can work on a no win no fee basis, so you don’t need to worry about financing your case upfront – if we don’t win you have nothing to pay.